U.N. nuclear chief rejects Iran "saboteurs" accusation

 Amano said the IAEA was committed to dialogue with the Islamic Republic, which says its nuclear programme is entirely peaceful and only aimed at producing electricity.

+"We don't have a specific date yet (for new talks)," he told Reuters in London.
 "We have offered that we are willing to meet with them in the very near future ...
-That (will) be a high-level meeting and I hope we can have a meeting quite soon," he said.
+That (will) be a high-level meeting and I hope we can have a meeting quite soon."

 A senior IAEA team has held a series of meetings with Iran since January, but they have yet to yield concrete results.
 The last round of discussions took place in August.

+Amano, who himself travelled to Tehran in May for talks that ultimately proved fruitless, said Iran "generally speaking" was positive about dialogue with the U.N. agency.

-Another Western diplomat in the Austrian capital said the IAEA had "really been pushing Iran to set a date" for a new meeting, but Tehran had so far declined to do so.
+Another Western diplomat in Vienna said the IAEA had "really been pushing Iran to set a date" for a new meeting, but that Tehran had so far declined to do so.
 "The delay is coming from the Iranian side," the envoy said.

 Iran denies Western accusations that it is seeking to develop the capability to make nuclear bombs.
 But its refusal to curb activity that can have both civilian and military purposes has drawn increasingly tough Western sanctions.